cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 </div>

+The recipient of the **Paste** operation can pick whichever is most appropriate.
+If the recipient is a web app, the specific flavor can be accessed using the `event.clipboardData.getData()` API.
+If the recipient is a native app, the most popular browsers currently only make accessible the text flavor, with a LaTeX representation of the formula.

 The LaTeX in the `text/plain` flavor is "wrapped" to make it easier for the recipient of the paste to recognize that this content is in LaTeX format.

 For improved interoperability, the exported LaTeX uses the `latex-expanded` format.
 In this format, any macros in the formula are expanded to their definition.
 For example, the `\differentialD` command is exported as its corresponding definition, `\mathrm{d}`. {.notice--info}

 **To customize the content of the `text/plain` flavor**, use the `onExport()` hook.